oalles/cognito-passwordless-authentication-with-tokenchannel/README.md

 # [AWS Serverless Application](https://aws.amazon.com/serverless/sam/) providing:

-* An Amazon Cognito User Pool, with a custom workflow to provide a passwordless an authentication flow using TokenChannel
+* An Amazon Cognito User Pool, with a custom workflow to provide a passwordless authentication flow using TokenChannel
 * An Amazon Cognito User Pool Client, so we can start integrating the User Pool
 * The Lambda functions that will be triggered during user pool authentication operations
 * The lambda invocation permissions on the Lambda functions for the User Pool